rlucente-se-jboss/configure-caching-dns/README.md

 to configure the Quadra as both a DHCP and DNS authoritative server.

 ## Configure the server
 To begin, copy or clone this repository to your server.
+Make sure that the ethernet connection name does not contain any spaces as this will cause untold issues with the scripts.
+To do this, list the available connections using:

+    nmcli con show

+If the `NAME` field resembles `Wired Connection 1` then you'll need to change it.
+On my system, I rename it the same as the ethernet device `eth0`.
+To do that, use:

+    nmcli con mod Wired\ connection\ 1 connection.id eth0

+Rerun the command to list the available connections.
+The output should now resemble the following:

+    NAME  UUID         TYPE      DEVICE
+    etho  c6d13973-... ethernet  eth0

 ### Review the configuration file and scripts
 Review all of the parameters in the `demo.conf` file as well as the